outfox/fennecs/www/docs/Queries/MatchExpressions.md

 - perform an action on all followers of a specific character
 - pre-fetch a certain piece of data and then pass it in as a Uniform to a [Query Runner](Query.1-5.md#passing-workloads-to-stream-queries)

+::: warning :neofox_think: PAWS FOR THOUGHT: When does the matching / filtering happen?
-::: warning :neofox_think: Paws for Thought: SUBSETs and EXCLUSIONs Exclusion criteria like those below are hard-baked into the query.
+Exclusion criteria like those below are hard-baked into the query.
 This is *slightly more performant*, but semantically inflexible.

 ```cs